LednirNaabus/ecount-automation/README.md

 8. Modify the share access of the Spreadsheet to "**Anyone with the link**".

-9. Add your Google Service Account by pasting from your clipboard to the text box.
+9. Paste your Google Service Account information from your clipboard into the text box.
 Click "**Done**" once done.

     ![Share Access](sheets_share_access.png)